Doctors Note Logo

 Preparing for Hair Loss before chemotherapy starts

-Hair often starts to fall out 1 to 3 weeks after chemo begins, so plan before your first infusion by talking with your care team about your regimen and scalp-cooling options.
-Consider a shorter cut, gentle hair and scalp care, sun protection, and arranging wigs or soft head coverings plus emotional support; below you will find step-by-step guidance, cost and insurance tips, fabric and product recommendations, and specific signs that mean you should call your doctor.
+Before treatment starts, consider a shorter haircut, switch to gentle hair and scalp care, prioritize sun protection, and arrange wigs or soft head coverings in advance.
+Emotional support matters too.
+Below, you'll find step-by-step guidance, cost and insurance tips, fabric and product recommendations, and the specific warning signs that mean you should call your doctor right away.

 answer background